 If you think you’re liable to be irresponsible with that first piece of plastic, ask the issuing bank to keep the credit limit artificially low.
 Then, put one or two automatic bills on the card and schedule automatic payments from your checking account to cover them.
 You’ll never be late, and your credit will improve.
 And if you were turned down for a card?
-A secured card—where you make a small deposit with the issuing bank—is the card with training wheels that can put you on the road to a strong credit history.
+A secured card—where you make a small deposit with the issuing bank—is the card with training wheels that can put you on the road to strong credit history.

-- Keeping a Balance on a Credit Card to Build Credit: One of the big contributors to your credit score is credit utilization.
-Your utilization is the percentage of your credit limit that you’re using, and it counts for about 30 percent of your score.
-If you have a limit of $1,000 and your bill is $550, you’re using 55 percent.
-That’s too high — it’s best for your score if you use no more than 30 percent of your credit limit at any time.
-And carrying a balance from month-to-month and paying interest doesn’t help your score at all, but it does hurt your wallet: The average credit card interest rate is about 15 percent.
+It’s best for your score if you use no more than 30% of your credit limit at any time.
+And carrying a balance from month-to-month and paying interest doesn’t help your score at all, but it does hurt your wallet: The average credit card interest rate is about 15%.
 On a $3,000 balance, that would cost you $450 a year.

 Ideally, you’ll pay off your credit cards in full every month, sparing you any interest payments.
 And if your typical usage has you overusing your limit, you can solve for the problem in two ways: You can ask for an increase in your credit limit and then not use the additional capacity, or you can pay your bill more than once a month.

-- Getting the Job First, and the Raise Later: Did you negotiate your salary for your current job?
+Did you negotiate your salary for your current job?
 If not, you’re not alone.
-Some 41 percent of people didn’t, according to Salary.com.
+Some 41% of people didn’t, according to Salary.com.
 Many fear that haggling over the starting salary will take them out of the running for the job entirely.
-But not negotiating for a competitive salary at the start of a new job starts you off on the wrong financial footing, because every bonus and raise moving forward will likely be a percentage based off that starting figure.
+But not negotiating for a competitive salary at the start of a new job starts you off on the wrong financial footing, because every bonus and raise moving forward will likely be a percentage based on that starting figure.

 Don’t take the first offer.
-You have the most leverage when they want you, but don’t have you yet—and it’s important to recognize and take advantage of that moment.
+You have the most leverage when the company wants you, but don’t have you yet—and it’s important to recognize and take advantage of that moment.
 “People think you have to ask for what’s acceptable, but you should ask yourself: “What do I need to earn so that I don’t have to worry about money?
 That’s what your time is worth,” says Newcomb.
 Also, understand that the expectation from the other side of the table is that you will ask for more.
-A study from CareerBuilder shows 45 percent of employers are willing to negotiate your initial job offer and expect you to do so.
+A study from CareerBuilder shows 45% of employers are willing to negotiate your initial job offer and expect you to do so.
 You’re only letting yourself down if you don’t.

-If you do stay long-term, the equity you build by paying down (or off) your mortgage becomes supplemental savings you can use for retirement.
+If you stay long-term, the equity you build by paying down (or off) your mortgage becomes supplemental savings you can use for retirement.
 But you should never stretch to buy a house that you can’t truly afford just because you think the property values are due to pop.
 If you do, you’re neither buying nor investing—you’re speculating.
 And unless you’re a professional real estate investor, that’s a bad idea.